bp-chat/bp/docs/protocol-v0.michel.md

     1. If the username is already in use, the client lets the user know so they can pick another one;
 6. Client asks the user for a passphrase;
 7. Client encrypts the chosen username with the passphrase and the client's private key [ASSUMPTION] and sends command `signup:$USERNAME:$ENCRYPTED_USERNAME`;
+    1. Client observes and acts on `$SERVER_TIMEOUT`;
+    2. If at this moment the username was already chosen by another user, the server sends the message `signup-exists:true` and the client lets the user know;
+    3. [OPTION] This document from here on out is going to assume the strategy outlined above of never sending the user's password to the server.
+This is inspired by
+    [Protected Text](https://www.protectedtext.com/).
+At first it seems a more secure strategy.
+However, I wouldn't rule out, for example, the possibility of sending the private-key-encrypted passphrase to the server [SECURITY].
+8. Server sends message `signup:ok` to let the client know the process succeeded.
+It stores the $USERNAME and $ENCRYPTED_USERNAME so the user can sign in;
+9. After signup [UX]:
+    1. [OPTION] The user does not get automatically logged in, and has to log in separately;
+    2. [OPTION] The user gets automatically logged in;

+### Client - login

+TODO: spec Slowloris prevention

+1. User chooses the option to login;
+2. Client connects to the server.
+See the command `connect` below for details;
+3. User provides username and passphrase;
+4. Client encrypts provided username with user's passphrase and private key [ASSUMPTION] and sends the command `login:$USERNAME:$ENCRYPTED_USERNAME` to the server;
+    1. Client observes and acts on `$SERVER_TIMEOUT`;
+    2. If credentials don't match, server sends message `login:invalid` to the client, and it lets the user know;
+5. Server sends the message `login:ok` to let the client know the login succeeded;
+6. If there are any users who opted to be broadcasted, the server broadcasts those users to the client.
+See details on the `broadcast users` spec.

 ### Client - connect